Government and institution measures in response to COVID-19.

-- The bill only applies to the private employment market.
-As the bill only applies to employers, employees and independently employed individuals on the private employment market, it is estimated that it will apply to approximately 140,000 individuals, or a total of 75% of the total employment market.
+- The Act only applies to the private employment market.
+As the Act only applies to employers, employees and independently employed individuals on the private employment market, it is estimated that it will apply to approximately 140,000 individuals, or a total of 75% of the total employment market.

 - The aid is conditional.
-The bill states that certain conditions must be met, for instance the employer of the quarantined employee must be able to prove that he has paid the employee’s salary during the active period (1 February 2020 – 30 April 2020).
+The Act states that certain conditions must be met, for instance the employer of the quarantined employee must be able to prove that he has paid the employee’s salary during the active period (1 February 2020 to 31 December 2020).

 - There is a salary cap.
-The bill states that a cap will be put on government payments, the payments may not exceed 633.000 krona per employee, per calendar month.
+The Act states that a cap will be put on government payments, the payments may not exceed ISK 633,000 per employee, per calendar month.

 Increased right to unemployment benefits for part-time employees

-- The Minister of Social Affairs and Children has submitted another bill to Parliament regarding changes to the Act on Unemployment Insurance and the Act on Wage Guarantee Fund.
-The bill’s objective is to assist companies in maintaining their employees until the economic difficulties associated with COVID-19 dissolve.
-The proposed amendments of the bill are thus temporary.
+- The Icelandic Parliament passed a bill regarding changes to the Act on Unemployment Insurance and the Act on Wage Guarantee Fund.
+The amendments objective is to assist companies in maintaining their employees until the economic difficulties associated with COVID-19 dissolve.

 - Individuals who are downgraded to part-time employment could have certain rights to unemployment benefits.
 These benefits would amount to the proportional loss of income of the employee after he was downgraded to part-time.
 The conditions of these benefits are that the employee’s employment rate must have been reduced by at least 20% and that the employee maintains at least a 50% employment rate.